Chart Color Schemes

 The level of cultural diversity witnessed in Anula was found to be above average when compared nationally for a number of language and cultural background related metrics

-Anula's population was found to be more culturally diverse than most local markets, with 27.2% born overseas and 23.5% speaking a language other than English at home.
-Christianity is the predominant religion in Anula, comprising 43.0% of its population.
-Notably, Buddhism is overrepresented in Anula at 4.7%, compared to 3.3% across Greater Darwin.
+Anula was found to be more culturally diverse than the vast majority of local markets, with 27.2% of its population born overseas and 23.5% speaking a language other than English at home.
+The main religion in Anula is Christianity, which makes up 43.0% of people.
+However, the most apparent overrepresentation is in Buddhism, which comprises 4.7% of the population, compared to 3.3% across Greater Darwin.

 Frequently Asked Questions - Diversity